- Tax Strategy

 2. Tax Liabilities

 Unexpected tax liabilities can arise if the exit is not meticulously planned.
-Engaging tax professionals to conduct thorough tax analyses can help identify and mitigate potential issues.
+For C corps with both pre-OBBBA and post-OBBBA stock issuances, the two sets of shares must be tracked separately for QSBS purposes, with different holding periods, exclusion percentages, and caps applying to each.
+Engaging tax professionals to conduct thorough analyses can help identify and mitigate potential issues before a transaction is underway.

 3. Legal Compliance